-If any 12-volt appliance fails to operate, first check your 12-volt distribution fuse block, located behind the decorative front door in the front right-hand corner of the converter, and inspect all fuses.
-If a fuse is opened or blown, replace it with the same size fuse (never install a larger use).
+If any 12-volt appliance fails to operate, first check your 12-volt distribution fuse block, located behind the decorative front door, and inspect all fuses.
+If a fuse is opened or blown, replace it with the same size fuse (never install a larger fuse).
 If the fuse opens again, have an electrician or certified RV technician locate the circuit trouble.
 Replace blown fuses only with the same type and amperage size previously used.